TheLittleBits/FloppIO/README.md

 > [!NOTE]
 > This tutorial shows how to use the scanner with DRV8825.
 You may choose to use A4988 instead, but this it not tested.

 For using a scanner at this project, you need to disassemble it.
 There is little chance you can get your scanner running afterwards, so disassembling is at your own risk.
 You could go looking for an old scanner at secondhand shops, because new scanners are expensive and very silent.
 Plus, the stepper motor wires need to be visible.
-After finding the right scanner, locate the stepper motor wires (DRV8825 only supports motors with 4 wires) and connect them to the DRV8825 using this scheme:
+After finding the right scanner, locate the stepper motor wires (DRV8825 only supports motors with 4 wires) and connect them to the DRV8825 using this diagram:

 <img height="387" alt="Scanner" src="https://github.com/user-attachments/assets/5b150f55-fd1d-405e-8fa8-ebd3430679bd" />